jichunlian/disorder/README.md

 ## SPOSCAR (Crystal structure file)
 - The format of SPOSCAR is consistent with the POSCAR of VASP.5.x.
-- SPOSCAR should be a supercell, because 'disorder' does not expand the cell inputted from SPOSCAR.
+- SPOSCAR should be a supercell, because ***disorder*** does not expand the cell inputted from SPOSCAR.
 - We provide a util (i.e., ***supercell***) for expanding the small cell.
 - The non-diagonal supercell expansion matrix is also supported in ***supercell***.
 - More detailed information about ***supercell*** can be seen at the end of this document.